mhnaufal/see-plus-plus/README.md

    **mutable** = allow us to make a change on a variable/data member inside a const function member, where in normal case, we can't

-10. **Smart Pointer**
-    - **Unique Pointer**
-      Scope pointer, when unique pointer goes out of scope it will get destroyed.
-We can't copy a unique pointer.
-    - **Shared Pointer**
-      Use something called **reference counting**.
-When there is a new pointer that references a data, the number of reference count will increase.
-    - **Weak Pointer**
-      It works the same way as the shared pointer, except weak pointer *doesn't increase* the reference count.

 99. **Other Interesting In Modern C++**